lumeland/lume.land/cms/configuration/collections.md

 argument is the list of fields for this collection.
 See [fields documentation](./fields.md) for more info about this value.

-Once created this collection, the user can create, edit and remove posts.
-All the content will be stored in the `src:posts` folder as markdown documents.
+Collections can create, edit and remove documents.